dotswg/dots-requirements/draft-ietf-dots-requirements.md

 must be able to authenticate DOTS servers, and vice versa, to avoid exposing new attack surfaces when deploying DOTS; specifically, to prevent DDoS mitigation in response to DOTS signaling from becoming a new form of attack.
-In order to provide this level of proteection, DOTS agents must have a way to negotiate and agree upon the terms of protocol security.
+In order to provide this level of protection, DOTS agents must have a way to negotiate and agree upon the terms of protocol security.
 Attacks against the transport protocol should not offer a means of attack against the message confidentiality, integrity and authenticity.